ichi-h/py_init2/README.md

 ### 4. Select interpreter

 Open the command palette (Win/Linux: "Ctrl + Shift + P", Mac: "Command + Shift + P") and select `Python: Select Interpreter`, then select the recommended interpreter.
+(If it is not exist, enter the path of the interpreter in the virtual environment.)

 ### 5. Install packages